 Though none of the cards rounded edges could actually inflict any damage, it’s actually more like a Swiss Army Knife for travel discounts, with perks at top travel and lifestyle brands and credit to spend at partners, so it’s far from “just a credit card”.

-From up to $500 off a single plane ticket to elite hotel status which gets you $100’s in travel perks, it’s actually surprisingly easier than ever to justify the $550 Amex Platinum annual fee, particularly in light of recent changes from other cards.
-In fact, if you’re maximising the American Express Platinum Card correctly, you should be making your annual fee back, about 5x over.
+From up to $500 off a single plane ticket to elite hotel status which gets you $100’s in travel perks, it’s actually surprisingly easier than ever to justify the $550 Amex Platinum annual fee, particularly as Amex adds value not just in travel, but lifestyle too.
+In fact, if you’re truly maximizing the American Express Platinum Card correctly, you should be making your annual fee back, about 5x over.

 #2 Up To $200 In Annual Uber Credits

 Each month, holding American Express Platinum gets you $15 in Uber credits, so long as your card is a payment choice in your personal Uber account.
 That’s easy enough.
 In December, there’s typically a $20 Uber bonus, which brings this benefit to $200 annually in savings.